oracle-devrel/cd3-automation-toolkit/docs/createnetwork-jenkins.md

 - Route Table and Route Rules
 - DRG Route Table and DRG Route Rules

-1. Modify your excel sheet to update required data in the Tabs - RouteRulesInOCI, SecRulesInOCI, DRGRouteRulesInOCI tabs.
+1. Modify the excel sheet to update required data in the Tabs - RouteRulesInOCI, SecRulesInOCI, DRGRouteRulesInOCI tabs.

 2. Execute the _setupOCI.py_ pipeline with _Workflow_ as _Create Resources in OCI(Greenfield Workflow)_